・

 ■Recommended for

-・Those who manage schedules using Google Calendar
+- Those who manage their schedules with Google Calendar

 ■Overview